NiklavsM/Gizmoball/docs/preliminaryrelease/unit_test_strategy.md

 as we keep adding new features.
 Therefore, we agreed to do unit testing as this practice will boost our confidence when either writing new code or editing previously written code.
 This is especially important since the code base is maintained by multiple developers.
-As a bonus, this will also help us confidentely experiment with extra features without braking the basic functionality, in order to achieve bonus marks.
+As a bonus, this will also help us confidentely experiment with extra features without breaking the basic functionality, in order to achieve bonus marks.

 #### Test cases identification